 TWELFTH GRADE ENGLISH

 Twelfth grade English at Bosque continues to challenge students to think critically about themselves and their world, both the one they are living in as high school students and the wider one they will be encountering as they move beyond Bosque.
 The course centers on completing the senior thesis, a culminating project that challenges students to develop an original argument in answer to a question of their choice.
 Students will write a research question, a prospectus, an annotated bibliography, and numerous drafts of a twenty-plus page paper as they complete this project.
 They will present their research to the community in the spring.
 As students complete this work, they will be learning to see themselves as competent scholars, ready to take their places among the adults in their fields.
 In addition to the senior thesis, students will continue to interact with great literature from around the world.
 They will read, write, and talk about literature and the mystery of the human condition.
-In the fall, students will read The Left Hand of Darkness by Ursula LeGuin, The Tempest, by William Shakespeare, Heart of Darkness by Joseph Conrad, Waiting for the Barbarians by J.M.
-Coetzee, and The Complete Persepolis by Marjane Satrapi.
-Spring readings will include novellas by Alice Munro and Heinrich von Kleist, The Metamorphosis by Franz Kafka, and One Hundred Years of Solitude by Gabriel Garcia Marquez.
+Texts vary from year to year, but may include The Tempest by William Shakespeare, Dawn by Octavia Butler, One Hundred Years of Solitude by Gabriel Garcia Marquez, The Plague by Albert Camus, Nervous Conditions by Tsitsi Dangarembga, The Complete Persepolis by Marjane Satrapi, or novellas by Alice Munro and Heinrich von Kleist.
 By the end of the year, students should feel well-prepared to research in college libraries, read fiction and nonfiction critically, write extensive arguments, and participate meaningfully in both civic and scholarly discourse.

 ADVANCED WRITING SEMINAR